dmitryxcom/stjames/README.md

 ];
 ```

+The project consists of:
+- An abstraction over MIDI API that filters MIDI-messages leaving only notes and allows to specify a callback for
+  note-on and note-off events passing human readable strings, such as `3Ab` (meaning A-flat, third octave) instead of
+  MIDI codes.
+- An abstraction over Philips Hue API that allows to specify light changes with a bit of structure to them.
+It also
+  performs state diffs and state check to make sure to only send required changes (cause Bridge is slow and requires
+  optimization for light changes to propagate faster).
+- A "show director" that defines the structure for writing the light effects in terms of notes.
+- And an actual score used in the demo.

 This is not meant to be reused as-is and is not written in a form of a reusable library.
 However,
 all that it would take to write another show is to modify the score found in `score/scoreconfig.ts` and
 `score/score.ts`.
 You can also make it into a reusable library (or, rather, a collection of) :)